Internships for Academic Credit (IACs)

-- What is the SJSU policy on IACs?
+- What is the SJSU academic internship policy?

 - What are the circumstances under which a University Organization Agreement (UOA) is

-A UOA is needed any time any SJSU student is doing an internship with an off-campus organization and is getting academic credit (i.e. units) for that internship.
+A UOA is needed any time any SJSU student is doing an unpaid internship with an off-campus organization, SJSU auxiliaries (Associated Students, Student Union, etc.), and, SJSU affiliated departments/organizations that is getting academic credit (i.e. units) for that internship.

 What are the circumstances under which a UOA is not needed?

-A UOA is not needed under the following circumstances only:
+A UOA is not needed under the following circumstances:

-A student is doing an internship but is not enrolled in any course or units associated with that internship.
-In other words, the internship is not for academic credit of any sort.
-(The UOA is needed only with credit-bearing internships.)
+- A student is doing an internship, but is not enrolled in any course or units associated with that internship (i.e., the internship is not for academic credit).

-In all other cases, an active UOA is required for each organization hosting an SJSU IAC.
+In all other cases, an active UOA is required for each partner organization hosting an internship for academic credit.

 - Step by Step Guides